Wondering how to reduce bounce rate?

 There isn’t any universal benchmark for bounce rates.
 In other words, there isn’t a single number that all websites should aim to achieve.
 The ideal bounce rate differs from website to website, depending on the website type and industry or niche.

 As a basic rule of thumb, every website should aim for a bounce rate that isn’t too high or too low.
-Low bounce rates such as 10%-20% are impractical and it indicates that the analytic tool is not recording bounce rates properly.
+Low bounce rates, such as 10%-20%, are impractical, indicating that the analytic tool is not recording bounce rates properly.

-To identify the bounce rate you should be aiming for, we recommend finding out the average bounce rate for the website in your industry or niche.
+To identify the bounce rate you should aim for, we recommend finding the average bounce rate for the website in your industry or niche.

 Take a look at the varying average bounce rates from Similarweb